 Because we live our lives online, we reveal tons of information about ourselves.
 Your favorite websites and social media networks are all filled with personal information, photos, and geotags telling the world who and where you are.
-Your footprint are all over the internet; you regularly expose this information to your internet service provider, the websites you visit, data brokers, and many others.
+Your digital footprint is all over the internet; you regularly expose this information to your internet service provider, the websites you visit, data brokers, and many others.
 If someone doesn’t like you and is eager to collect the breadcrumbs, you may become a victim of doxxing.

 Doxxing is a form of online harassment that involves sharing a person’s private information publicly.
 Doxxers search for, collect, and then share personally identifiable information like the victim’s name, address, phone number, and pictures without the victim’s consent, leading to further and potentially more severe harassment from other people using the leaked information.